 Substitutions & Tips

-- Homemade buttermilk: combine 1 cup (250 mL) of whole dairy milk with 1 tsp of vinegar (any kind) or lemon juice.
+- Homemade buttermilk: combine 1 cup (250 mL) of whole dairy milk with 1 teaspoon of vinegar (any kind) or lemon juice.
 Allow to stand for 10 minutes before using.

-- Regular sugar vs caster sugar: regular granulated sugar will give you a denser, heavier cake.
+- White sugar vs caster sugar: white sugar will give you a denser, heavier cake.
 Caster sugar more easily dissolves into the cake batter and gives you a fluffier, moister cake.

 - Oil: use any mildly flavoured vegetable or canola oil.
 Avoid strongly flavoured oils such as olive, avocado, flax etc. or you will be able to taste them in the cake.